exist2021/tft/content/pages/How to publish your logseq notes to a Hugo with Schrodinger Plugin.md

 tags:
 - Aryan Sawhney
 - Schrodinger
-title: How to publish your logseq notes to a static Hugo Blog
+title: How to publish your logseq notes to a Hugo with Schrodinger Plugin
 categories:
 - logseq
 lastMod: 2022-08-24